CedricZhang9516/LaserMuYield/README.md

    Once it is created, it returns intensity at any position and time.
    So far, this class assumes the pulsed laser is a perfect gaussian beam (the raylength length is implemented) and it propagates along the x-axis as well as the CWLaser.

+- Muonium0.h
+   This class represents each muonium in the target.
+   Diffusion model is applied in this class.

+ - TreeManager0.h
+   This class is used to save the calculation results in a TTree and a TFile for only Mu emission process.

  - Muonium.h
-   This class represents each muonium.
+   This class represents each muonium for laser ionization process.
 This class has physical parameters of muonium such as two-photon Rabi frequency coefficient, doppler shift, and stark shifts.
    It is also used for the muonium tracking based on its initial position and velocity information.

  - TreeManager.h
-   This class is used to save the calculation results in a TTree and a TFile.
+   This class is used to save the calculation results in a TTree and a TFile for ionized Mu.
    When the saveFlag is true, all the values during the calculation are stored; the output file size becomes large.
    When the saveFlag is false, only the initial and final values will be stored.
    The important output parameters: